-Tattoos are an increasing presence in the workplace, and employers must find a way to address them that balances business needs and legal accommodations.
+Tattoos at work have an increasing presence these days, and employers must find a way to address them that balances business needs and legal accommodations.

 Click the link to view the recent INFINITI HR blog: Employee Theft – Reducing Your Overall Risk or check back for more on human resources, payroll, insurance and benefits.